 The planning approach to water in the region will be influential for water planning in other regions of South Australia.

 Central to the development of water planning is consultation and agreement from the people who live in the region.
 Water in traditional Aboriginal society was vital for survival.
 Many water features in the landscape (permanent or ephemeral) have significant cultural significance and there are Aboriginal laws, protocols and understanding related to their use.
 Damage to or loss of cultural assets can cause a sense of loss to Aboriginal people, and they are protected through an Agreement under the National Water Initiative.

 The principles and processes that will be adopted as part of the AW water planning will ensure participation by Aboriginal people in the region.
 These principles are:

 - Informed Consent: Aboriginal people are the traditional owners of the land in this region.
 Their authority for self-determination is enshrined in numerous Acts of Parliament.

-- Permissions: Appropriate permissions must be sought to travel within the AW NRM region and to take any samples.
+- Permissions: Appropriate permissions must be sought to travel within the AW NRM region and to undertake any work or take any samples.